limeos-org/window-manager/CONTRIBUTING.md

 2. **Message Content**
    •&emsp;Keep messages concise but descriptive.
    •&emsp;Focus on what changes do, not how they do it.
-   •&emsp;Do not end the message with a dot.
+   •&emsp;Avoid unneccessary abbreviations.
+   •&emsp;Omit the period at the end of the message.
    •&emsp;Write in present tense.

    Examples: